 On March 29, 2007, our Board of Directors (the "Board") approved a stock repurchase program to acquire up to 1.0 million shares of our outstanding common stock.
 Subsequently, the Board has from time to time increased the number of shares that may be acquired under the program and approved extensions of the program.
-On November 19,

-2019, the Board approved an extension to the program by increasing the shares authorized for repurchase by 0.8 million shares.
-Since the inception of the repurchase program, the Board has approved 9.5 million shares to be repurchased.
-As of September 30, 2020, we have repurchased a cumulative total of 9.1 million shares at an average price of \$18.89 per share under the repurchase program.
+On December 8, 2020, the Board approved an extension to the program by increasing the shares authorized for repurchase by 0.7 million shares.
+Since the inception of the repurchase program, the Board has approved 10.3 million shares to be repurchased.
+As of March 31, 2021, we have repurchased a cumulative total of 9.3 million shares at an average price of \$19.70 per share under the repurchase program.

 The share repurchases will be made from time to time at our discretion in the open market or privately negotiated transactions as permitted by securities laws and other legal requirements, and subject to market conditions and other factors.
-In an exercise of such discretion, we suspended share repurchases from March 27, 2020 to May 26, 2020 in response to the uncertainty surrounding the current COVID-19 pandemic, as more fully described in "Item 1A.
-Risk Factors" herein.
 The Board may modify, suspend, extend or terminate the program at any time.
-During the nine months ended September 30, 2020, we repurchased 0.4 million shares for approximately \$18.8 million at an average price of \$41.90 per share.
+During the three months ended March 31, 2021, we repurchased less than 0.1 million shares for approximately \$0.9 million at an average price of \$66.82 per share.

-9. Segment Information
+11. Segment Information

 Our activities are within the mechanical services industry and the electrical services industry, which represent our two reportable segments.
 We aggregate our operating segments into two reportable segments, as the operating segments meet all of the aggregation criteria.
+On January 1, 2021, we completed a change in the structure of our internal organization which resulted in a portion of our electrical segment's business being moved to the mechanical segment.
+We reallocated goodwill between our reorganized reporting units and have restated comparative prior period information for the reorganized reportable segments in accordance with the guidance on segment reporting.
+Accordingly, we have restated comparative prior period information for the reorganized reportable segments in the tables below.
 The following table presents information about our reportable segments (in thousands):